Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 Acquiring Documents

 You obtain copies of birth and marriage certificates from the corresponding State’s Vital Records.
-Maybe stating the obvious, but, this is the State where the birth/marriage happened, not where you most recently lived.
-A quick google will get you to the relevant state’s Vital Record website.
+This is the State where the birth/marriage happened.
+A quick google will get you to the relevant state’s Vital Records website.
 This lays out the process, cost for ordering, and timeline to receive.
 Every state is different.
 But since these are the ones I did, here are PA, VA, and DC.

 For many States you can use VitalChek to simplify, streamline, and sometimes expedite the process.
 Of course for a bit higher cost.
 We did that for VA and DC, but it was not an option for our marriage certificate from PA.
 But for instance, at the time of our application, VA’s vital records website stated that their standard processing time to obtain a birth certificate was 8 weeks.
 But that if you used VitalCheck it would be 2-5 days.
 Kind of a no brainer in that case to use VitalChek!

 One snafu we ran into with one State’s requirements on VitalChek was that the billing address of the credit card had to be the same as the mailing address to which you’re sending the certificate.
 We were sending our documents to a friend in the US, and that was not the same place as the billing address for our credit card.
 So we could not complete the transaction.
-We remedied this by using that friend’s credit card to pay, but it was an unexpected hiccup.
+In 2023 we remedied this by using that friend’s credit card to pay, and in 2025 we briefly changed our billing address to the receiving friend’s address. .

 That might not be your State or situation, but I mention it mostly to highlight that there are LOTS of quirks along the way.
 See also: the County in which we were married in PA requires a paper application mailed in or hand delivered to get a new marriage license.
-Yes, in 2023.
+Yes, in 2023 (and 2025).

 It takes a ton of patience and perseverance to do this.